 Akasaka is one of the major commercial centers of Tokyo and boasts so many fancy and more luxurious hotels, spas, and restaurants.
 Most of the best tourist attractions are found here, and you will never be bored when visiting this neighborhood!

-Ueno is the cultural center of Tokyo, and full of fabulous concert halls, museums, fine arts and the plenty of traditional temples that are close to Tokyo’s history.
-One of the best places in this neighborhood is Ueno Park, were a dazzling number of trees, all different varieties, and colors, stand proudly to be admired as you stroll or sit down for a leisurely picnic.
+Ueno is the cultural center of Tokyo, and full of fabulous concert halls, museums, fine arts and the plenty of traditional temples important to Tokyo’s history.
+One of the best places in this neighborhood is Ueno Park, were a dazzling number of trees of different varieties, and colors, stand proudly to be admired as you stroll past or sit down for a leisurely picnic.

 Best Hostel in Tokyo – Wired Hostel Asakusa